8bitcoffee/8bitcoffee/README.md

 - Currently consulting for small businesses
 - I love working on
+  - Custom tools for businesses
   - Data driven solutions
     - Informatio enim manifestat veritatem, nunc autem videtur autem quod verum sit omnino idem quod ens.
   - Playing with new tech
   - Taking things apart and putting them back together
   - Projects for a good cause (extra soft spot for environmental or educational)
-- Love learning new languages, programming and otherwise
+  - Learning new languages, programming and otherwise
 - Currently eyeing a home automation project with a Raspberry Pi solution
 - Ski Patroller fixing up people in the snow ❄️ ⛑️